 Hootsuite lets you connect every major social network under a single account.
 You can send status updates to more than one social network at a time and even schedule them to automatically post at a scheduled date and time.

-While BidSketch isn’t a free tool, it is reasonably priced for the freelancer who sends out a lot of project proposal to clients.
+While BidSketch isn’t a free tool, it is reasonably priced for the freelancer who sends out a lot of project proposals to clients.

 Of course, it also means that if you lose your Dashlane password, there’s no way they can recover it for you.
 Eek!